justinlee007/CarND-Behavioral-Cloning/README.md

 I broke the set of images and angles up into training and validation, with 1% going toward the validation set.
 For the above images, that was 38912 training and 4324 validation.

-For my neural net, I started using the "VGG-like convnet" described [here](https://keras.io/getting-started/sequential-model-guide/) but could never get past Turn 1.
-Then I looked around online at the NVIDIA documentation and at other students to see how they created models.
+For my neural net, I started using the "VGG-like convnet" described [here](https://keras.io/getting-started/sequential-model-guide/) but could never get past Turn 3.
+Then I looked around online at the NVIDIA documentation to see how they created models.
 In the end, I went with this model:
 ```
 ____________________________________________________________________________________________________
 Layer (type)                     Output Shape          Param #     Connected to